 Everywhere they arise, fractals occupy the boundary zone between dynamic, open processes in nature.
 This quality of betweenness is illuminated by a technical understanding of fractal dimensionality.
 Since imaginary numbers model hidden dimensionality, in the case of fractals, this consists of infinite expanses, or imaginary frontiers that lurk in the spaces between ordinary, Euclidean dimensions.

-Clouds can be conceived as 0-dimensional points that occupy 3-dimensional space.
-Coastlines are 1-dimensional lines that occupy 2-dimensional planes.
-Mountains are 2-dimensional surfaces draping a 3-dimensional world.
-Quaternions are products of the hypercomplex plane consisting of one real and three imaginary axes, as is illustrated in Figure 7.
-If imaginary numbers do relate to abstract processes in consciousness, and more specifically to the fuzzy zone between mind and body, inner and outer processes, then because they are 3-dimensional shadows of 4-dimensional space, quaternions may provide some clues as to the internal landscape of higher dimensional thought.
-To understand this, imagine a pink elephant dancing, and you will be manipulating a 3-dimensional image through the 4th dimension of time.
+Clouds are zero-dimensional points that occupy three-dimensional space, coastlines one-dimensional lines that occupy two-dimensional planes, and mountains two-dimensional surfaces draping a three-dimensional world.
+Quaternions are products of the hypercomplex plane consisting of one real and three imaginary axes.
+If imaginary numbers do relate to abstract processes in consciousness, and more specifically to the fuzzy zone between body and mind, then because they are three-dimensional shadows of four-dimensional space, quaternions may provide some clues as to the internal landscape of higher dimensional thought.

-To calculate fractal or Hausdorf dimension (one of a number of ways to measure fractal dimensionality) a log/log relationship estimates the rate at which more information becomes available as we shrink the size of our measuring device.
+In order to calculate fractal or Hausdorf dimension (one of a number of ways to measure fractal dimensionality) a log/log relationship estimates the rate at which more information becomes available as we shrink the size of our measuring device.
 Here a kind of magic becomes evident in the unexpected relationship that emerges between the observer and observed, that is, between measuring stick and that which is measured.
-Unlike finite objects, where resolution of measurement is possible, because fractal objects partake of the infinite, they exhibit a paradoxical quality: the smaller the measuring stick, the larger the measurement, as illustrated in Figure 8.
+Unlike finite objects, where resolution of measurement is possible, because fractal objects partake of the infinite, they exhibit a paradoxical quality: The smaller the measuring stick, the larger the measurement.
 Because the quantity of measure continually alters relative to the size of the yardstick, fractal dimension is not only a measurement of quantity as we usually conceive it.
 Instead, fractal dimension represents a portmanteau that also indicates the quality of relations between observer and observed.
-Since fractal dimensionality signals what remains constant as we change scales, another paradox soon becomes evident.
-Fractal pattern simultaneously appears on all scales, at the same time that it demonstrates no characteristic scale - a quality called scale invariance (Figure 9).
+Since fractal dimensionality signals what remains constant as we change scales, another paradox soon becomes evident: Fractal pattern simultaneously appears on all scales, at the same time that it demonstrates no characteristic scale - a quality called scale invariance.